ratpack/ratpack/CONTRIBUTING.md

 ## Code changes

 Code can be submitted via GitHub pull requests.
-If you regularly submit high quality pull requests, you will be given direct commit access.

 ### Proposing new features